Sai-Bhuvan/nmit_HACKS/readme.md

 And the best part?
 This payment system is not just fast and convenient, but it's also eco-friendly.
 By eliminating the need for paper money and plastic cards, we can reduce our carbon footprint and contribute to a more sustainable future.<br><br>

 Join the movement towards a more convenient, secure, and eco-friendly payment system.
 Embrace the future and switch to this innovative payment system today.<br><br>

+<h3>How to Use?</h3>
+- Open 'backend' and start server using 'node index.js'
+- Open 'MerchantSideApp' and run it on an android device (not emulator) using 'npm start'
+- Now everything must be working